 My favorite summer dress.
 A gift from Viola, my Dutch teacher.
 She used to wear it in the 70’s.
 Now she’s 70 herself and she thought the dress would suit my body type.

 Got this skirt at a very remarkable clothing swap, brought it with me unsure of if I’d actually wear it because it made me think of the hippies with dogs from the festivals of my adolescence.
 Now, I declare: this skirt is the best.
 It’s a two in one: you can wear it on both sides.
-All I need is to do is to combine it with a plain shirt and I’ve a cool outfit without even having to use my brain.
+All I need is to do is to combine it with a plain shirt and I have got a cool outfit without even having to use my brain.
 By the way, I should wear my glasses more often.

 A summer jumpsuit gifted by my yogi friend Catarina because it was too tight on her.
 “It’ll look amazing on you”, she said.
-Paired it up with with leggings once, and went to FOAM (right image).
+Paired it up with leggings once, and went to FOAM (right image).

 This pink skirt is gold.
 A gift from Romy, a friend who was trying to minimalize her wardrobe.
-I wore it very often, including to an insta meet at the Moco museum (picture on the left).
+I wore it very often, including to an insta meet at the Moco Museum (picture on the left).
 The sweater on the right is my favorite for the cold season.
 Got it at THE clothing swap (from where the double-side skirt came).

 The tropical shirt is a best-of.
 Happiness in a shirt and one of the best purchases I’ve ever made.
-3 euros at a second hand store at the Haarlemmerstraat.
+3 euros at a second-hand store at the Haarlemmerstraat.
 Grandpa approved.